 Before graduating from the Haas School of Business in 1990, Stacy applied to USC in the hopes of following in his father’s footsteps.
 The son of an engineer, Stacy was very confident in his ability to get accepted into USC so much so that he only applied to one school.

-He, of course, got in and from there, he started his journey by first attempting a psychology major.
+He, of course, got in (although he would never recommend this today) and from there, he started his journey by first attempting a psychology major.
 However, Stacy would find that this wasn’t the direction he wanted to go in.

 This direction would eventually change, and Stacy found himself in the studio arts where he then transitioned to the graduate school of the University of Arizona.
 But this didn’t last long.